 I teach the Bowspring method – a fundamental philosophy of how to live and use your body in everyday life.
-A postural alignment practice which encourages you to embrace the natural curvature of the spine.
+A postural alignment practice which encourages you to embrace the natural curvature of the spine and work with myofascial tensegrity for healthy, balanced and functional movements.
 The Bowspring has helped me to heal from physical injuries as well as emotional hardships.
-Read more about the method here.

 As far back as I can remember I’ve been jumping, dancing and throwing myself around – the scars (yes, plural) on my body each tell a little story… The one time I cart-wheeled into a huge book shelf, or the summer that I ran into a glass door and had to go to the hospital by ambulance, or when I accidently banged my head on the floor and cracked my eyebrow open while dancing.
 Call me hyper, I might have a dash of something, but really, I think I just love to move.

 The Bowspring method applies principles that give us functional and healthy bodies – with a lifted yet grounded quality in our movements.
-The body is one big mass – and it’s all functioning in one integrated system.
-So we simply need to treat it like one.
-I usually talk about finding an inner connection in my classes, and it’s really just about spending time with and getting to know your body better.
-I want us to find a connection that creates awareness, strength, expansion and control in our movements.
-I’m all about that connection.
+The body is one big mass – it’s all functioning in one integrated system, so we simply need to treat it like one.

 Through my teachings and coaching I offer a practice focused on awareness, strength, expansion and control in the movements.
 I want to create that powerful feeling of owning your body, being proud of it, and using it to its fullest potential.
 In my classes you can expect to sweat, bounce and play.
 Lets discover by doing.
 Come play.
 Stay wild.
 Always with a curious mind and soft heart.